New Behavior

 Behavior metadata documents the possible combinations of parameters that can be used with the behavior when added to your keymap.
 The metadata structure allows flexibility to specify different kinds of well known parameter types, such as a HID usage, different second parameters passed on the selected first parameter, etc.

-You can see a few examples of how the metadata is implemented in practice for:
+You can see a few examples of how the metadata is implemented in practice for the following behaviors:

 Behavior metadata consists of one or more metadata sets, where each metadata set has a set of values for the parameter(s) used with the behavior.